damianbaar/umd-template/README.md

 * resolve dependency based upon one system scope, if global take global, if amd take am...

 #### Caveats (some obvious facts)
-* module not available via `UMD` (`AMD`or`global`or`CJS`) - if dependency is not registered within global scope then will be treated as `async` dependency and `requirejs` loader will be required, it is only applicable when `requirejs` exists, otherwise will try to run other `require` or just fail because of missing dependency.
+* module not available via `global`or`CJS` - when you requires a module which only is reachable from `requirejs` then you need to require your main in `requirejs` manner in order to keep order in async libs.

 #### Examples
 Check how it deals with [globals](http://damianbaar.github.io/umd-template/index.global.html); [requirejs](http://damianbaar.github.io/umd-template/index.require.html); [cjs](http://damianbaar.github.io/umd-template/index.cjs.html)